glowbuzzer/gbp/README.md

 This project contains the Python API for interacting with the Glowbuzzer Control (GBC).

-Using this API you can connect to GBC and enable the machine, initiate moves and read inputs.
+Using this API you can connect to GBC and enable the machine, initiate moves and read/write inputs.

 The API uses asyncio to handle asynchronous communications with the GBC.
 This allows you to interact with GBC in a convenient and efficient way.